jupyterhub/binderhub/doc/setup-binderhub.rst

         private_token: <insert_token_value_here>

-This token will be used for accessing the GitLab API, and is also used as the git password when cloning repos.
+This token will be used for accessing the GitLab API, and is also used as the Git password when cloning repos.
 With this token, no username is required to clone a repo.

 .. _dind: